ReX-XAI/ReX/docs/script.md

 - `model_channels` -> The number of channels in the model input
 - `transposed` -> Whether the data is transposed or not
 - `model_order` -> The order of the model input e.g. "first" or "last"
+- `background` -> The value of the background of the image e.g. 0 or 255 ... etc. For a range of values, use a tuple e.g. (0, 255)

 #### Prediction function